Affine and convex spaces: blending the analytic and geometric viewpoints: Affine spaces

 If the point $a_1$ is the image of $a$ under $\yu$, and $a_2$ the image of $a$ under a double application, $\yu'\defd 2\yu \defd \yu+\yu \defd \yu\comp\yu$, of the same translation, we can say that the oriented segment $\overrightarrow{aa_2}$ is twice $\overrightarrow{aa_1}$, or that the latter is half the former, and we can write $\yu=\yu'/2$.
 Generalizing this construction we can define rational multiples of a translation, and thence generic real multiples $\ya\yu$, $\ya\in\RR$, through a Dedekind-\bd section-\bd like construction \citep[\sect~13.3]{coxeter1961_r1969}.
 Negative values indicate a change in orientation.
 Translations form therefore a vector space over the reals, sometimes called the \emph{translation space} of the original affine space, and they allow us to speak of the \emph{ratio} of two lengths along parallel lines (but not along non-parallel ones), of two areas on parallel planes, and so on with $n$-areas, up to the ratio of any two hypervolumes.
 The procedure is to divide the first $n$-area into smaller and smaller equal $n$-rectangles, and to see how many of them are in the limit needed to fill, by translation, the second $n$-area; see the example in fig.~\ref{fig:ratio_areas}.
 The ratio between two hypervolumes provides a geometric definition of the determinant of an affinity, defined in \sect~\ref{sec:affmaps} in terms of the matrix representing the affinity.
-It should also be clear now what we meant at the end of the same section by saying that the distance between two hyperplanes is $1/r$ times the distance between two other hyperplanes, all these hyperplanes being mutually parallel: draw any line intersecting all the hyperplanes; then the segment intercepted on the line by the first two hyperplanes and that intercepted by the last two hyperplanes are in the ratio $1/r$.
+It should now be clear what we meant, in the section about affine forms, when we said that the distance between two parallel hyperplanes is $r$ times the distance between two other parallel hyperplanes: draw an arbitrary line intersecting all these hyperplanes; then the segment intercepted on the line by the first two hyperplanes and that intercepted by the last two hyperplanes are in the ratio $r$.